tensorflow/tensorflow/tensorflow/docs_src/guide/eager.md

 ### Variables and optimizers

-`tf.Variable` objects store mutable `tf.Tensor` values accessed during training to make automatic differentiation easier.
+`tfe.Variable` objects store mutable `tf.Tensor` values accessed during training to make automatic differentiation easier.
 The parameters of a model can be encapsulated in classes as variables.

-Better encapsulate model parameters by using `tf.Variable` with `tf.GradientTape`.
+Better encapsulate model parameters by using `tfe.Variable` with `tf.GradientTape`.
 For example, the automatic differentiation example above can be rewritten: